bluebird75/luaunit/README.md

 	git clone git@github.com:bluebird75/luaunit.git

-and then install it by copying `luaunit.lua` to the Lua libs directory or run, if you have the default installation
+and then install it by copying `luaunit.lua` to the Lua libs directory or run, if you have the default installation,

-	sudo make install
+	sudo python doit.py install

-Edit `Makefile` for Lua version and installation directory if that fails.
+Edit `install()` for Lua version and installation directory if that fails.
+It uses, by default, Linux paths that depend on the version.

 **Community**